sonic-net/SONiC/doc/otn/sonic-otn hld.md

 #### 4.4 Add OTN required enhancement
 ##### 4.4.1 In mgmt-common module, three new enhancements are added.
 1. Supports multi-ASIC architecture.
 Here is the [pull request](https://github.com/sonic-net/SONiC/pull/1701) for this enhancement.
 The mgmt-common module interacts with multiple database instances in Multi-ASIC architecture.
 The applications in mgmt-common dispatch RESTCONF requests to the correct database instance based on the request URL.
-For instance, the following URLs accesses the optical amplifier instance `AMPLIFIER-1-1-1`'s `enable` status, the `AMPLIFIER-1-1-1` stands for the optical amplifier in chassis `1`, slot `1` and component id `1`.
+For instance, the following URL accesses the optical amplifier instance `AMPLIFIER-1-1-1`'s `enable` status, the `AMPLIFIER-1-1-1` stands for the optical amplifier in chassis `1`, slot `1` and component id `1`.
 All optical components with slot `1` are mapped to ASIC ID `1`.
 ```
 /restconf/data/openconfig-optical-amplifier:optical-amplifier/amplifiers/amplifier=AMPLIFIER-1-1-1/config/enabled
 ```